From TV Horror: Investigating the Dark Side of the Small Screen by Lorna Jowett & Stacey Abbott

 My adoration of Darren McGavin, not unlike Peter Falk’s manifestation of the eternal underdog Lt.
-Columbo with his perpetual rumpled raincoat and worn out $16 worn out brown leather boots fighting as a archetypal David against the socially conscious classist adversary that were his Goliath, Carl Kolchak sports the creased sear sucker suit, cheap white sneakers, straw hat plays the balsy gentleman of the press, who like Fox Mulder always seems to find the supernatural angle where ever he lands, which is always right in the middle of the paranormal muck and mire…
+Columbo with his perpetual rumpled raincoat and worn out $16 worn out brown leather boots fighting as an archetypal David against the socially conscious classist adversary that was his Goliath, Carl Kolchak sports the creased sear sucker suit, cheap white sneakers, straw hat plays the ballsy gentleman of the press, who like Fox Mulder always seems to find the supernatural angle where ever he lands, which is always right in the middle of the paranormal muck and mire…

 Even if he’s not the central cause of Tony Vincenzo’s bleeding ulcer, intrepid reporter Carl Kolchak played to withstand mimicry is the inimitable Darren McGavin who brought to life a character that is so indelible, that in order to get your fix of his delicious cynicism and veracious pursuit of the truth you must re-run the mere 20 episodes over and over just to feel like you’ve gotten your fill, The Night Stalker and it’s legacy never gets old.

-McGavin’s snarky tirades and closing soliloquies sooth the viewer into a dreamy sense of comfort, that all memorable characters impart to their fans.
+McGavin’s snarky tirades and closing soliloquies soothe the viewer into a dreamy sense of comfort, that all memorable characters impart to their fans.
 You cannot remake this show, nor fill McGavin’s shoes.
-So we must live off the brief spark he and the show left us and replay it like a great song that always re-excites with it’s catchy chorus.
-The Night Stalker is a legendary gem, with great dialogue, interesting story-lines, and yes a few cheesy monsters… that’s part of it’s enduring charm.
-One of these days, I’ll do a special on the entire series featuring some of my particular favorites, the pilot film and the back-story.
+So we must live off the brief spark he and the show left us and replay it like a great song that always re-excites with its catchy chorus.
+The Night Stalker is a legendary gem, with great dialogue, interesting storylines, and yes a few cheesy monsters… that’s part of its enduring charm.
+One of these days, I’ll do a special on the entire series featuring some of my particular favorites, the pilot film, and the back story.
 For now, it’s 1973 and there’s a Night Strangler on the loose in Seattle!
 This was the second story, written by Richard Matheson, the sequel to The Night Stalker, that would eventually launch the show into our collective consciousness with a lifetime legacy of splendid spooky sometimes grim, shenanigans.